LET’S SEA YOUR TATTS WITH LAURA HOPES AND LOW PROFILE

 Nearly 300 sea-inspired tattoos were shared by people connected to Plymouth.
 The stories behind them were powerful, personal and, at times, unexpectedly emotional.

-Last Friday 27 February, we welcomed artists Laura Hopes and LOW PROFILE to Grow Plymouth for Let’s SEA Your Tatts — a free, drop-in sharing event marking the outcomes of their Sea For Yourself artist residency.
+On Friday 27 February, we welcomed artists Laura Hopes and LOW PROFILE to Grow Plymouth for Let’s SEA Your Tatts - a free, drop-in sharing event marking the outcomes of their Sea For Yourself artist residency.

 They gave an informal presentation of the project, sharing a new photographic collection of sea-related tattoos submitted by people who live, work in, or have a strong connection to Plymouth.
 Each image carried its own story, of memory, identity, loss, belonging and home.
 The photographs were presented as an installation within the space, inviting visitors to move through the work at their own pace.